naemon/naemon.github.io/documentation/usersguide/macrolist.md

 </tr>
 <tr>
 <td class="MacroName"><a name="notificationcomment">$NOTIFICATIONCOMMENT$</a></td>
 <td class="MacroDescription">A string containing the comment that was entered by the notification author.
 If the $NOTIFICATIONTYPE$ macro is set to "DOWNTIMESTART" or "DOWNTIMEEND", this will be the comment entered by the user who scheduled downtime for the host or service.
 If the $NOTIFICATIONTYPE$ macro is "ACKNOWLEDGEMENT", this will be the comment entered by the user who acknowledged the host or service problem.
-If the $NOTIFICATIONTYPE$ macro is "CUSTOM", this will be comment entered by the user who initated the custom host or service notification.</td>
+If the $NOTIFICATIONTYPE$ macro is "CUSTOM", this will be comment entered by the user who initiated the custom host or service notification.</td>
 </tr>
 <tr>
 <td class="MacroName"><a name="hostnotificationnumber">$HOSTNOTIFICATIONNUMBER$</a></td>
 <td class="MacroDescription">The current notification number for the host.
 The notification number increases by one (1) each time a new notification is sent out for the host (except for acknowledgements).
-The notification number is reset to 0 when the host recovers (<i>after</i> the recovery notification has gone out).
-Acknowledgements do not cause the notification number to increase, nor do notifications dealing with flap detection or scheduled downtime.</td>
+The notification number is reset to 0 when the host recovers (<i>after</i> the recovery notification has gone out).  acknowledgements do not cause the notification number to increase, nor do notifications dealing with flap detection or scheduled downtime.</td>
 </tr>
 <tr>
 <td class="MacroName"><a name="hostnotificationid">$HOSTNOTIFICATIONID$</a></td>